• Outlet

 GOVERNANCE

-Modern slavery is a relevant consideration for the whole of the DFS Group.
-Our approach to addressing modern slavery sits within our wider Environmental, Social and Governance (“ESG”) agenda and our commitment to independent ethical audits of our suppliers of Goods Not for Resale (“GNFR”) (which are the goods and services which we purchase to support our operations and activities (rather than Goods for Resale (“GFR”) which are those being sold directly to our customers)) in high risk sectors is set out in our Annual Report 2023 (a copy of which can be found here: https://www.dfscorporate.co.uk/investors/annual-report-2023).
-The Board has delegated its authority for our ESG agenda to our Responsible and Sustainable Business Committee which is chaired by Alison Hutchinson CBE, our Senior Independent Non-Executive Director.
+The risk of modern slavery is a key consideration for the whole of the DFS Group.
+Our approach to addressing the risk sits within our wider Environmental, Social and Governance (“ESG”) agenda and our commitment to independent ethical audits of our suppliers of Goods Not for Resale (“GNFR”) (which are the goods and services which we purchase to support our operations and activities (rather than Goods for Resale (“GFR”) which are those being sold directly to our customers)) in high risk sectors is set out in our Annual Report 2024 (a copy of which can be found here: https://www.dfscorporate.co.uk/investors/annual-report-2024

 OUR COMMITMENT